freenet/web/hugo-site/content/news/how-freenet-works-video-talk.md

 tags = ["video-talk", "front-page"]
 +++

-#### June 10, 2024

-Freenet's architect Ian Clarke explains how we solve problems like efficiently finding data, adapat to changing network conditions, and managing a peer's resource usage.
+Freenet's architect Ian Clarke explains how we solve problems like efficiently finding data, adapt to changing network conditions, and managing a peer's resource usage.
 Q&A includes how Freenet compares to other networks, the history of Freenet, and how Freenet adapts to geography.